 Pete Maravich's NBA Career

 After college, Pete entered the NBA draft and was selected third overall in the first round by the Atlanta Hawks.
-He enjoyed a 10-year career?averaging 24.2 points per game?with the Hawks, New Orleans Jazz (later Utah Jazz), and Boston Celtics.
+He enjoyed a 10-year career — averaging 24.2 points per game — with the Hawks, New Orleans Jazz (later Utah Jazz) and Boston Celtics.
 Pistol Pete was a five-time NBA All-Star and was named one of the 50 Greatest Players in NBA History in 1996 in honor of the 50th anniversary of the league.
+He was included on the as one of the 75 Greatest Players in NBA History in honor of the league's 75th anniversary in 2021.

 Unfortunately, his professional career was cut short due to knee problems.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1987 after his untimely death caused by a heart attack during a pick-up game